offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * coldend - keeps filament at lower temperature.
   * nozzle - heated to melt the filament and deposit it onto a print.

-  A silicone sock fits over nozzle, insulating it from the cooling from the part cooling fan.
+  A silicone sock fits over the nozzle, insulating it from the cooling from the part cooling fan.

   ![hotend diagram](hotend.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`
 * a part cooling fan: Fan located at the !!base!! of the toolhead.
-The part cooling fan directs are to the cooling ducts that sandwich the tip of the hotend's nozzle, rapidly cooling printed filament. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`
+The part cooling fan directs air to the cooling ducts that sandwich the tip of the hotend's nozzle, rapidly cooling printed filament. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`
 * a filament cutter: Upright arm on the toolhead's right face.
 The filament cutter gets pushed into the filament cutter stopper, which is an arm located on the right inside face near the rear (close to motor A just above the Y-axis linear rod), to push it into the filament thereby cutting it.
 The filament cutter stopper rotates out in position when cutting and rotates back to be stowed away afterwards. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227` `{ref} https://wiki.bambulab.com/en/h2s/maintenance/replace-cutter-lever`
 * a camera: Camera attached to the toolhead, used for calibrating motion accuracy and build plate recognition. `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`

 Filament enters the nozzle through the PTFE connector located at the top, where the extruder motor grabs it and pushes it into the hotend located at the bottom.
-The hotend's nozzle poking out of the toolhead enclosure is sandwiched between cooling ducts, where the part cooling fan directs air to rapidly cool filament as its printed.
+The hotend's nozzle poking out of the toolhead enclosure is sandwiched between cooling ducts, where the part cooling fan directs air to rapidly cool filament as it's printed.

 ![toolhead front diagram](toolhead.drawio.svg) `{ref} https://bambulab.com/en/support/academy/10/course/1031276070794240000/chapter/227`